SelfMadeSystem/Respect-List/README.md

 # Respect-List

-OilSlug - Decent anticheat developer, has a 'lot to learn but is all around a nice guy and helps me with shit.

-FlyCode - Great developer makes Sparky, and Stitch (PS: Go buy sparky now fags) anyways good guy nice friend and a pretty chill person

-Dem0n - Works on Stitch, and Sparky with FlyCode helps me with a 'lot of shit chill guy and is a good anticheat developer.

-Simon - Good developer makes banger anticheats
+Simon - Good developer makes banger anticheats, loves to criticize others code but it's actually really helpful.
+8/10

-Dewfs - Makes AGC I mean nothing else but a good developer but wont allow vaziak become staff on MMC :sob:
+Dewfs - Makes AGC I mean nothing else but a good developer but wont allow vaziak become staff on MMC :sob: dog/10

-Vaziak - Makes decent clients, can be a dick sometimes but hes a pretty chill guy
+Vaziak - Makes decent clients, can be a dick sometimes but hes a pretty chill guy.
+Proud member of the Artemis Leaking Mafia.
+7.5/10

 Elevated - Insane anticheat developer helps anyone that needs help, and even gives ideas towards how to make checks.
 All around a nice guy..

-_Real - learned how to actually code, and is a pretty nice guy.
+9 3/4 floors/10

-Mexify - Is annoying but is chill and a nice kid all around
+Mexify - Is annoying but is chill and a nice kid all around, likes to help out with shitting on random things even tho he knows nothing abt them.
+6.9/10

-BVFDora - Is a dick but I mean he has his moments of being a chill guy might aswell add him here cause hes a pretty chill guy sometimes.

-C0an - Good developer when you need HCF Plugins, Core, or anything chill person over all and very nice developer.
+BVFDora - chad minecraft anticheat manager.
+8/10

 undersquire - Makes hades decent anticheat nice guy and overall a good person to talk to.

-SadNeo - good person to talk to talks a lot of shit but is a funny guy.

-MasterDA - good guy to hang out with a chill as person (if you see this master you my dog bro on moms)

-OilFlush - decent at making clients and just has fun and is a fun guy to dick around with on servers.

-failingclasses - Decent guy is learning java and is fun to play overwatch with owns a network pretty funny guy but is fat love you <3 no homo
+Inspired by Jonhan.
+You Suck At Anticheats/10.

+retrooper - Codes PacketEvents API, sim0n got on his ass and now he's improving it, respect the grind, codes on his phone too.
+10/10

+Ghast - Thought he was a skidder, maybe he is, but he's pretty chill.
+Artemis/10.

+frep - Makes the best free anticheat Spigot has ever seen, codes on janitors shitty base.
+Respect.
+9/10

+Tecnio - develops Cypher with me, pretty chill and fun to talk to.
+9/10.

+pirro - raped Lunas movement checks BUT ONLY BC I FORGOT TO REGISTER ONE. highjump & glide/10

+funkemunky - makes cool streams to watch except READ UR MF DMS next time you make a phase check please ;-; me and toon trying to get ur attention/10

+TheWoosh - I had CheckResult in my anticheat one time and people think Luna is a WAC skid :( 5/10

+Jonhan - Makes a lot of cool public checks except they aren't finished/proper so everyone skidding them has poop check.
+9/10

+ToonBasic - sends me weird memes sometimes - 8/10

+Hecate - plays rust so he automatically gets a spot but wtf is going on with paladin 2/10

+Islandscout - carries #developer-help in the MAC discord.
+ALSO THANK YOU SO MUCH FOR MOUSE RECORDING FUNCTION I LOVE YOU NO HOMO 100/10

+GladUrBad - gotta have some self-respect sooo 10/10

+Tyoke - pretty cool and chill dude and helps with our server 10/10

+Laurens - the bane of hawk anticheats movement checks 7/10